MichaelCurrin/python-twitter-guide/docs/code_snippets.md

     return datetime.datetime.strptime(clean_value, TIME_FORMAT_IN)
 ```

-?> When splitting, we don't need seconds and any decimals (plus these have changed style before between API versions so are unreliable).
+?> When splitting, we don't need seconds and any decimals values.
+Plus, these have changed style before between API versions so are unreliable.
 So we just ignore after the 2nd colon (minutes) and pick up the timezone from the last 6 characters.

 ?> The datetime value from Twitter will be always be UTC zone (GMT+00:00), regardless of your location or profile settings.
 Lookup the datetime docs for more info.